 - Dysosmia: Distortion of smells

 When a person suffers from dysosmia, for example, sour milk might smell fresh to them, or fresh flowers might smell rotten and dead.
-This can lead to loss of appetite and weight loss.
+Alternatively, if a person is affected by phantosmia they may detect smells that aren’t really there.
+These smells can be pleasant or unpleasant and generally come and go, although there are some cases where the smell is persistent.

 Complications of Anosmia After Head Trauma

-Anosmia can have a severe impact on daily life in ways most people do not realize.
-Some complications of losing your sense of smell include:
+Anosmia can have a considerable impact on daily life and affect many activities in ways most people do not realize.
+Following head trauma, anosmia can lead to a variety of complications such as:

 - Loss of taste.
-Taste and smell are intimately connected.
-Unfortunately, this means that anosmia can impair your sense of taste as well.
+Taste and smell are intimately connected and, unfortunately, this means anosmia can impair your sense of taste as well.
 Most people with anosmia can only taste very spicy or very salty foods.

 - Weight loss.
-Lack of taste can cause a decrease in appetite, which can lead to unhealthy weight loss.
+Lack of smell and taste can cause a decrease in appetite and lack of enjoyment at mealtimes.
+This can lead to rapid, unhealthy weight loss.

 - Food poisoning.
-The inability to smell spoiled food can cause an increased risk of food poisoning.
+Altered or absent smell can result in the inability to smell spoiled food, increasing risk of developing food poisoning.

 - Memory impairments.
-The olfactory bulb, located behind the eyes, connects to the amygdala, the part of the brain in charge of emotions and personal memories.
-Without smell, therefore, the brain cannot encode as many memories.
+The olfactory bulbs connect to the amygdala, the part of the brain in charge of emotions and personal memories.
+As a result, anosmia can negatively impact the brain’s capacity to code new memories.

 - Fire hazards.
 Anosmia can impair a person’s ability to detect smoke and other harmful chemicals.
-This increases a person’s risk of injury.
+This increases a person’s risk of injury from situations such as a fire or gas leak.

 - Depression.
-Losing the ability to taste and smell good food can cause a lack of interest in social gatherings and lead to depression.
+Losing the ability to taste and smell can cause a lack of enjoyment from normal daily activities as well as decreased social involvement.
+These factors can lead to feelings of hopelessness and depression.

-Anosmia is often overlooked after a brain injury because most doctors are focused on treating the most life-threatening injuries first.
-In addition, some patients do not even realize they can no longer smell until several weeks later, when they can finally focus on something besides their injury.
+Anosmia is often overlooked after head injury because initial treatment is generally focused on the most life-threatening or serious injuries.
+In addition, some patients do not recognize their altered or absent smell until weeks later when the initial stage of recovery has passed and they are able to focus on other factors.

 The most widely used diagnostic test for anosmia is the University of Pennsylvania Smell Identification Test (UPSIT).
 This test evaluates a person’s ability to distinguish smells by using 40 scratch-and-sniff cards.
 The test is scored in the following way: